-- Trauma is ubiquitous. - Patients, staff, ourselves we can all experience its effects. - Trauma informed care can help - Frame for approaching kids and families regardless of diagnosis. - Provide principles for increasing engagement & supporting resiliency for ourselves and our patients.
+- Trauma is ubiquitous, particularly post-pandemic. - Patients, staff, ourselves we can all experience its effects. - Trauma informed care can help - Frame for approaching kids and families regardless of diagnosis. - Provide principles for increasing engagement & supporting resiliency for ourselves and our patients.